Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Introduction

 This paper introduces the first estimates of feedback loop processes between propositional and prescriptive knowledge for seventeenth and eighteenth century England by utilizing recent advances in natural language processing.
 In doing so, the paper is the first to quantitatively test \cite{Mokyr2002}'s feedback loop hypothesis.
 It is also the first paper to trace long-run patterns of innovation and spillovers in Britain's knowledge economy before and during the Industrial Revolution.

 To do so, the paper introduces two new measures of 1) the innovativeness of publications and 2) spillovers between subject fields that are entirely based on information from text data.
 The measures are based on comparisons between the past and future of different fields while operationalizing a semantically deep and historically fine-tuned BERT model.
 With these two measures, it becomes possible to derive measures of innovation and knowledge spillovers i) in the absence of citation data and ii) in the presence of historical and context-sensitive text.
-The paper successfully validates the new innovation measure with historical patent citations, showing that the NLP-based approach introduced in this paper can recover structural information from the knowledge economy.
-It then applies the innovation and spillover measures to the universe of ca. 300,000 publication titles (historically equivalent to short abstracts) and patent descriptions in England, 1600--1800.\footnote{During this time period, English publishers used the full space of a book's cover to publish short abstracts of the book with an average count of 55 words.}
+The paper successfully validates the new measures against historical patent citations, number of editions, and authors publishing in multiple disciplines.
+It then applies the innovation and spillover measures to the universe of ca. 300,000 publication titles (historically equivalent to short abstracts) and patent descriptions in England, 1600--1800.\footnote{During this time period, English publishers used the full space of a book's cover to publish short abstracts of the book with an average count of 55 words.
+Moreover, the paper validates that titles are strong predictors of actual book content by drawing on a sample of 214 full text books from Early English Books Online (EEBO).}

 This toolset makes it possible to directly test Mokyr's feedback loop thesis.
 According to \cite{Mokyr2002}, throughout most of humanity's history, feedback loop processes were either non-existent or negative.
 Only with the ``Industrial Enlightenment'' of the eighteenth century did the feedback loop process turn positive, as propositional and prescriptive knowledge began to reinforce one another, ``eventually tipping the balance of the feedback mechanism from negative to positive.'' \citep[p.
 33]{Mokyr2002}.
 To test this prediction, the paper estimates whether, over time, spillovers from one type of knowledge increased the innovativeness of the other.
 This follows Mokyr's definition of a positive feedback loop where ``growth in one increases the marginal product of the other'' \citep[p.
 21]{Mokyr2002}.